JasonHunter95/pokemon-project/README.md

    git clone https://github.com/JasonHunter95/pokemon-project.git
 ```

-3. Navigate to the project directory:
+## ⚙️ Environment Configuration

+Before running the project, you need to set up your local environment variables.

+1.  **Create a `.env` file:** Copy the example template to a new file named `.env` in the root of the project.

     ```bash
+    cp .env.example .env
+    ```

+2. Navigate to the project directory:

+```bash
    cd pokemon-project
 ```

-4. Build and run the Docker containers:
+3. Build and run the Docker containers:

 ```bash
    docker-compose up --build
 ```

-5. Open your web browser and navigate to `http://localhost:3000` to view the frontend.
+4. Open your web browser and navigate to `http://localhost:3000` to view the frontend.

-6. The backend will be accessible at `http://localhost:8000`.
+5. The backend will be accessible at `http://localhost:8000`.

 ### Running the Project